ethyca/fides/README.md

 We welcome and encourage all types of contributions and improvements!
 Please see our [contribution guide](https://ethyca.github.io/fides/development/overview/) to opening issues for bugs, new features, and security or experience enhancements.

-Read about the [Fides community](https://ethyca.github.io/fides/community/hints_tips/) or dive into the [development guides](https://ethyca.github.io/fides/development/overview) for information about contributions, documentation, code style, testing and more.
+Read about the [Fides community](https://ethyca.github.io/fides/community/hints_tips/) or dive into the [contributor guides](https://ethyca.github.io/fides/development/overview) for information about contributions, documentation, code style, testing and more.
 Ethyca is committed to fostering a safe and collaborative environment, such that all interactions are governed by the [Fides Code of Conduct](https://ethyca.github.io/fides/community/code_of_conduct/).

 ## :balance_scale: License

-The Fides ecosystem of tools ([Fides](https://github.com/ethyca/fides) are licensed under the [Apache Software License Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+The [Fides](https://github.com/ethyca/fides) ecosystem of tools are licensed under the [Apache Software License Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 Fides tools are built on [fideslang](https://github.com/ethyca/privacy-taxonomy), the Fides language specification, which is licensed under [CC by 4](https://github.com/ethyca/privacy-taxonomy/blob/main/LICENSE).

 Fides is created and sponsored by Ethyca: a developer tools company building the trust infrastructure of the internet.
 If you have questions or need assistance getting started, let us know at fides@ethyca.com!